aimee-mcneil-melville/ToDo-Full-Stack/packages/heroku-checklist/README.md

 1. Deploy to Heroku with `git push heroku YOUR_BRANCH_NAME:main`.

+2. You can open the site from the terminal using: `heroku open`

-2. If you see the application error page, or if your site has issues starting, type `heroku logs --tail` into your command line in order to debug what may have gone wrong.
+_If you see the application error page, or if your site has issues starting, type `heroku logs --tail` into your command line in order to debug what may have gone wrong._

 3. Share and enjoy!